MrFDA/chivalry-server-configuration/README.md

 - MapExclude: name of maps that should not be included in the list of map available on the server.
 Multiple values can be set.
 Map names can be found in [MapList.txt](MapList.txt).

 To launch the script, you will need one command line: right click in the folder containing the script while holding the shift key, and select 'open a command prompt here', then type 'python chivalry_server_configuration.py' (alternatively, you can use the run command of ipython)
-Three options can be set at the end of this command:
+Four options can be set at the end of this command:
 - -c path_of_the_configuration_file -- allow you to have different configurations stores and to chose which one to use (the command will look like 'python chivalry_server_configuration.py -c MyConfiguration.json')
 - -m path_of_the_map_list_file -- similarly, allow you to precise the path of the file containing the list of maps (could be another way to customize your set of maps)
+- -s T or F -- skip the update of the server before launch (T=true, F=false, default=F)
-- -h -- will show the available options, i.e. -c and -m
+- -h -- will show the available options, i.e. -c, -m and -s

 ##Note on maps
 The most simple way to select a set of maps is to indicate a type of map in the configuration file as described above.